Hello and it is great to hear that you are interested in Physics at WPI!

 A WPI Chapter of the Society of Physics students is an informal social and professional outreach network that provides information and resources for physics students to explore their research and career interests.
 We also have an annual Sigma Pi Sigma awards ceremony to recognize outstanding scholarship and service of persons who have excelled in physics.

-For a closer look at WPI, check out the many accepted students virtual options available at https://www.wpi.edu/admissions/undergraduate/visit/accepted-students-virtual-options.
+For a closer look at WPI, check out the video faculty and students created available at https://video.wpi.edu/Watch/Physics

 Feel free to contact me, the WPI students listed on our webpage, or the WPI Admissions Staff if you have further questions that we can help answer.
 I look forward to seeing you at WPI in the Fall!